 This summer, American Institute of Architects is continuing its partnership with Classic Harbor Line for its 7th annual season of architecture cruises around Manhattan.
 AIA guides discuss the city’s buildings as passengers enjoy complimentary champagne and snacks on one of the company’s 1920s-style yachts.
 The fleet of newly built, but classically-designed ships are smaller than most other lines’, and offer a more intimate experience.

-New this summer, Capitol Princess Fishing Trips will soon take its Capitol Princess yacht around New York harbor for fishing tours.
-Expect to visit spots far out in the harbor, with stops near the Statue of Liberty and past the Verrazano Bridge where striped bass is plentiful.
-A bar on board will keep passengers entertained in between fishing stops.
+Capitol Princess Fishing Trips takes its Capitol Princess yacht around New York harbor for fishing tours.
+Visit spots far out in the harbor, with stops near the Statue of Liberty and past the Verrazano Bridge where striped bass is plentiful.
+A bar on board keeps passengers entertained in between fishing stops.

 Join captain Eric Puleio on his yacht, Genesis, for sails around the harbor and East and Hudson rivers.
 A maximum of six passengers can bring their own alcohol and music (the small yacht has powerful speakers), and Puleio brings sandwiches and fresh fruit.
 Unlike competitor sailboat charters that use their engines for the majority of their cruising, Puleio relies on the winds to move his graceful wooden boat, meaning his cruises take a leisurely four hours.
 They’re also capped at just six passengers.
 For a completely personalized sail, Genesis is available for private charter as well.